*Updated September 2022

-In the last decade, we have been witnesses of many new developing technologies.
+In the last decade, we have been witnesses to many new developing technologies.
 Ideas that were once futuristic have permeated human life so deeply that it is now almost impossible to imagine our lives without them.

-Technology is advancing at an exponential rate, and with the start of a new decade, we can only beg to wonder what new innovative ideas will come our way.
+Technology is advancing at an exponential rate, and with the start of a new decade, we can only wonder what new innovative ideas will come our way.
 Trending technologies can help us get a glance at what the future entails.
 Leveraging such new developing technologies can provide a competitive advantage in any industry.

 In this article, we are jumping into major technology trends that have established themselves in the past couple of years.
 The 4 areas that we have identified are AI and machine learning, blockchain, IoT, and big data.
 From there, we go into what are some of the current and innovative applications of these technology trends.
 We are going into major detail on these developing technologies, but if you want more, make sure to head over to our Valuer app.